bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 comprise a "scenegraph".
-The objects in this scenegraph describe everything that BokehJS should handle: what plots and widgets are present and in what arrangement, what tools and renderers and axes the plots will have, etc. These JSON objects are converted into Backbone_ Models in the browser, and are rendered by corresponding Backbone_ Views.
+The objects in this scenegraph describe everything that BokehJS should handle: what plots and widgets are present and in what arrangement, what tools and renderers and axes the plots will have, etc. These JSON objects are converted into BokehJS Models in the browser, and are rendered by corresponding BokehJS Views.

 The second component is a library in Python (or |other languages|) that can generate the JSON described above.
-In the Python Bokeh library, this is accomplished at the lowest level by exposing a set of "model" classes that exactly mirror the set of Backbone_ Models that are created in the browser.
+In the Python Bokeh library, this is accomplished at the lowest level by exposing a set of "model" classes that exactly mirror the set of BokehJS Models that are created in the browser.
 These python model classes know how to validate their content and attributes, and also how to serialize themselves to JSON.
 All of these low level models live in the **low-level** |bokeh.models| interface.